• Skip to primary navigation

 • Ketchup.
 This is served traditionally.

 • Lingonberry jam.
 Some people like this with lingonberries.
-Jam can be found in IKEA.
+Jam can be found in IKEA or make your own with my recipe.

 • Pickles.
 Pickled beetroot and cucumber go well with this.